 Measures of success

-A survey of the participating clinicians revealed high levels of ‘user’ satisfaction with the 1000minds method/software.
-The CABG points systems have been formally accepted by CSANZ and are in use throughout NZ.
+Surveys of the participating clinicians revealed high levels of ‘user’ satisfaction with the 1000minds method/software.

 Based on this body of work, 1000minds received several national and international innovation awards, and the process has been written up (Hansen et al 2012) so that it is possible for readers to appreciate how they might use 1000minds to create points systems for their own patient-prioritization applications.